hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 The Status LED immediately below the module display turns red if an error occurs during a measurement, such as data loss due to a bad network connection, or the SD card filling up.

-The circular LED's on the connectors are used to indicate various conditions relating to each individual channel:
+The circular LEDs on the connectors are used to indicate various conditions relating to each individual channel:

 Colour | Meaning
 --- | ---